zencd/groovy2kotlin/README.md

 ## Structure

+- `Gtk.toKotlinAsSingleString()` - converts a Groovy script text into Kotlin
-- `BulkProcessor.groovy` - converts a directory with Groovy files recursively
+- `BulkProcessor` - converts a directory recursively
-- `GroovyToKotlin.groovy` - the translator engine
+- `GroovyToKotlin` - the translator engine
 - `test-data/input-output-tests/` - a set of input/output tests showing how the things gets translated

 ## Example